 Galway Oyster Festival

-After visiting Galway during its arts festival, you will more than likely be planning a return trip.
+You will likely plan a return trip after visiting Galway during its arts festival.
 So why not return at the end of September for Galway’s International Oyster Festival?
-There are so many great restaurants in Galway city and during this weekend seafood is the highlight of every menu.
-Fresh and local produce is cooked by world class seafood chefs for your enjoyment.
+There are so many great restaurants in Galway City, and during this weekend, seafood is the highlight of every menu.
+World-class seafood chefs cook fresh and local produce for your enjoyment.

 #9.
 International Film Festivals in Ireland – Irish Arts Festivals

 Ireland has a wealth of film and acting talent.
-For such a small country, we have produced masterful films as well as talented directed and producers.
-We also have our fair share of famous Irish actors who have given performances that rival Hollywood’s A-listers.
+We have produced masterful films and talented directors and producers for such a small country.
+We also have our fair share of famous Irish actors who have performed performances rival Hollywood’s A-listers.

 Traditional Irish Festivals